BrokenCodeGenrator/PyTorch-Chess-AI/README.md

   ✅ Standalone Execution – You can run AI_engine.py directly from the terminal:

     ./AI_engine.py

   This starts the AI with basic UCI controls.
 If this doesn't work, make sure you have installed both py-chess and PyTorch with their respective pip commands.
+Additionally, you will have to set permission to allow running the file as a program.
+You can do this by running the following command in the terminal:

+chmod +x AI_engine.py

 ## To-Do List